4k4xs4pH1r3/blackarch/docs/BlackArch-tunning.md

 #
 #
 #
-##  Case 2:  Installing from the scratch usin the original ISO of Blackarch, replying to the wizard questions and once finish the installation, follow this steps:
+##  Case 2:  Installing from scratch using original ISO of Blackarch

+Replying to the wizard questions and once finish the installation, follow this steps:
 #
 #
 Don't forget create the secondary account during the installation with administrative rights, don't work with root  as your main account.